semvdn/The-Birds-and-The-Bees/Documentation/Evolution.md

     -   `evadeFactor` (Bees): How strongly a bee steers away from predators.
     -   `returnFactor` (Bees): How strongly a bee steers towards its hive.
 -   **Genetic Range:** Each trait is defined with a `min` and `max` value, constraining its evolution within a plausible range.
+-   **World Scaling:** It is important to note that the values for distance-based traits (`visualRange`, `separationDistance`) defined in the presets are *base values*.
+During the simulation, these are multiplied by a global `worldScale` factor to ensure that behavior is proportional to the screen size.

 ## Inheritance and Reproduction